npham24/INFO443-Lab6/README.md

 6. Code your algorithm for the given specifications in problem-a.ts
 7. Test your changes by compiling the .ts file via `tsc ./exercises/problem-a.ts`  or `tsc --watch ./exercises/problem-a.ts` to auto-recompile on file save
 8. Run the script via `node ./exercise/problem-a.js` and check if your code passes the given tests
-9. If your code passes the tests, `add`, `commit`, and `push` your code to `dev`.
-10. Create a pull request to merge your commits from `dev` into `master` in **your** repository, rather than the repo you forked from.
-11. Submit the link to your pull request on Canvas under Lab 6 Exercise`